 The access to the survey server is SSL-encrypted.
-Participants data is stored in data base secured by a state-of-the-art firewall and cannot be called or downloaded directly.
+Participants are in an offline data base and cannot be called or downloaded online.
 We back up recorded data and address data daily.

 26. What practices do you follow to decide whether online research should be used to present commercially sensitive client data or materials to survey respondents?